 Mid-Year IT Salary Survey released - shows salaries up while hiring slows

-Year to year comparisons show IT salaries up by 5.32% and Janco forecasts only 77,000 new IT jobs will be created in 2017
+Year to year comparisons show IT salaries up by 5.32% and Janco forecasts only 77,000 new IT jobs will be created by end of Q4

 IT salaries on a year-to-year comparison have risen 5.32%.
 The median salary (for the positions surveyed) has gone from $82,775 to $87,175.
 Janco forecasts that on average approximately 6,500 new IT jobs will be created each month in 2017 resulting in approximately 77,200 new domestic IT jobs.
 The CEO of Janco Associates, Inc., Mr. M. Victor Janulaitis said, “The recent election initially created a positive outlook for job growth in general and Information Technology in particular.
 However, the 'drama' associated with the conflicts between the President, the media and the Democratic party are eliminating the probabilities for implementation of the President's policies.
 This is turn is causing companies to hold back."

 NOTE: the table below is updated automatically with the latest IT salaries when a new salary survey is published.
 That happens every January and June.
 The historical data is available.

 For the latest data go to the current IT Salary Survey

 Major findings of the 2017 IT Salary Survey are:

 - Over the long term compensation for IT executives have fared better in large companies than mid-sized companies.

 - The greatest increases have been at the middle manager levels in mid-sized companies with an increase of 6.65% - most of which can be attributed to performance bonuses and the hiring of significantly more qualified individuals earlier.